 If you are not the owner, you will need to click the "Request" button beside your organization.

 Note: Once members hit "Request," GitHub will send the owner an automated email.

-Although they are completely safe and legitimate, GitHub's automated permission emails look a little… fishy…, so here's an example of what it looks like so the owner is aware:
+Although they are completely safe and legitimate as they are authenticated using BIMI, GitHub's automated permission emails look a little… fishy…, so here's an example of what it looks like so the owner is aware:

 We recommend giving your organization owner a heads up to expect this email before hitting "Request."